tirtharajdash/Winnow-Python/README.md

  - I have added a epoch-based learning
  - The version of Winnow has a demotion step where weights are not made 0, rather divided by the multiplicative factor (\alpha).
 This is called "Winnow2".
  - I have implemented early stopping with a validation set to make the model capable of generalisation.
+ - The parameters of Winnow2 (\alpha and threshold) are tuned.

-* I will keep on adding new variants of this as and when ready.
+I will keep on adding new variants of this as and when ready.
 Thanks for watching!

 ### Cite as